 If you smoke cigarettes of any kind habitually, you may find it hard to quit cold turkey...
 Some women lose their craving for cigarettes due to hormonal changes and pregnancy-related nausea.
 But what happens to the baby if the mother continues smoking?

-You may also be wondering whether breathing second-hand smoke from your partner or in your work environment could affect the baby.
+You may also wonder whether breathing second-hand smoke from your partner or work environment could affect the baby.

 There is little reason for concern during the first few days of pregnancy, since the all-or-none principle (described above) still applies.

 But: Smoking during the subsequent course of the pregnancy can harm the embryo.
 The baby is not given a choice whether to smoke or not — it becomes a passive smoker.
 As a result, miscarriages and deformities are possible; the baby is likely to be significantly smaller, lighter, and weaker at birth.
 Therefore, it is highly advisable that you stop smoking.